Sex Addiction Counselling and Sex Therapy

 Private Sex Addiction Counsellor in Kent

 Confidential and sensitive sex addiction counselling and sex therapy with David Goodlad through Canterbury Healthcare.
-David specialises in providing a confidential and sensitive sex therapy, sexual compulsion and sexual addiction counselling service.
+David specialises in providing a confidential and sensitive counselling therapy for sexual compulsion, sexual addiction and porn addiction.
+He treats all types of sexual obsessions.

-Do you want to learn the difference between sex addiction, sexual habits and sexual compulsion?
+Do you help with sex addiction, dishonest sexual habits and sexual compulsion?

-Are you looking for an experienced sex therapist?
+Are you looking for an experienced sex addiction counsellor?
+Is your behaviour getting you into trouble?

 Sex addiction sexual compulsion counselling in Canterbury.
 My name is David Goodlad and I am the senior sex addiction counsellor for Canterbury Healthcare.
 I have been a psychotherapist counselling sex addicts for over twenty years.
 I provide sex addiction counselling in Kent for men and couples, helping them come to terms with their feelings of shame, fear, betrayal and anger.
 The research indicates that up to 8% of men using the internet in Kent are experiencing addiction level problems.